 Your Case Without Clear Creek County Georgetown DUI Attorneys

-If you choose to fight this without an attorney, you however will need to go to the County Law Library and research your duties and obligations and those of the District Attorney.
+If you choose to fight this without an attorney, you however will need to go to the Clear Creek County Law Library and research your duties and obligations and those of the District Attorney.
 The County Law Library contains Court Rules and juror qualifications and has helpful resources, however there is no staff available to assist you.

 Choosing Clear Creek County Georgetown DUI Attorneys

 Hire an experienced Clear Creek County Georgetown DUI Attorneys who practice in the Clear Creek County Court to defend your case.
 Don’t let the legal system railroad you and maximize exposure to harsh penalties and costly fines and fees.
 Shipp Law has over three decades of DUI defense experience and as a result the reputation for winning cases.
 Dan and Clay Shipp are a father/son duo and together are a powerful team.
 We devote our best efforts to protect our clients.
 Above all, we strive to minimize your exposure to fines and punishments.
-Dan Shipp and Clay Shipp know the Jefferson County Judges and DA’s and are regularly there on behalf of clients.
+Dan Shipp and Clay Shipp know the Clear Creek County Judges and DA’s and are regularly there on behalf of clients.
 Criminal Defense begins with the exchange of a tremendous amount of information, therefore the sooner it begins, the more effective we will be.

 Shipp Law stays updated with changing laws and yearly attends “continuing education” seminars.
 For instance, we study advancements and the changing science of breath testing with the people who write the operating manuals.
 We are trained to operate the Intoxilyzer-9000 machine used in Colorado by law enforcement and know its shortcomings.
 In addition, we have studied and spoken on the roadside/blood/urine testing at “Mastering Scientific Evidence” seminars in Dallas and New Orleans.
 The authors, doctors and scientists that speak at these seminars are recognized on a National Scale and similarly Dan Shipp has taught other attorneys in trial practice techniques.
 In conclusion, look closely at our academic qualifications and visit our Meet Dan and Meet Clay profile pages.